danschnurp/kiv-op/README.md

 - if the app need to be restarted:
   - delete ( **dead_letter_queue plugins queue .lock uuid**) from `<project_dir>/logstash/data/` directory and on docker `/usr/share/logstash/data/` like ont the picture bellow

+- do not forget to edit in `web/SiameseSearchWeb/settings.py`

 ![alt_text](imgs/delete.jpg)